aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheBlueGreenPlugin.md

 - Internal security certificates are regenerated to accommodate the new host names

 All factors mentioned above may cause application disruption.
-The AWS Advanced Python Driver aims to minimize application disruption during Blue/Green switchover by performing the following actions:
+The AWS Advanced Python Wrapper aims to minimize application disruption during Blue/Green switchover by performing the following actions:
 - Actively monitors Blue/Green switchover status and implements appropriate measures to suspend, pass-through, or re-route database traffic
 - Prior to Blue/Green switchover initiation, compiles a comprehensive inventory of cluster and instance endpoints for both blue and green hosts along with their corresponding IP addresses
 - During the active switchover phase, temporarily suspends database traffic to connected blue hosts, which helps unload database hosts and reduces transaction lag for green hosts, thereby enhancing overall switchover performance